 Much like a B. Altman’s holiday window, or much like Miriam herself—who, later in this episode, wears a raspberry swing coat that may or may not have literally made me salivate—The Marvelous Mrs. Maisel is always perfectly arranged.
 Created by Amy Sherman-Palladino (Gilmore Girls), Mrs. Maisel is one of the most gorgeous shows on any platform right now.
-The resources that Amazon seems to have poured into the project allow for dazzling camera work, a candy palette, and intricate sequences—like the one above—as delicious as a cherry cordial.
+The resources that Amazon has poured into the project allow for dazzling camera work, a candied palette, and intricate sequences—like the one above—as delicious as a cherry cordial.
 It’s nostalgia enrobed in spectacle.

 But Miriam doesn’t want to choose, and neither does the show that bears her name.
 Choosing the pain of self-exposure—of destruction, of rupture—might mean that the marvelous Mrs. Maisel would have to stop being quite so marvelous.

 The Marvelous Mrs. Maisel wants to be comfort food, but it can’t resist plying viewers with sugar.
-The series has the production values of a prestige drama, but its poppy energy and whip-crack dialogue—the kind that fans of Gilmore Girls remember well—means it is missing something that can be hard to identify: silence.
+The series has the production values of a prestige drama, but its poppy energy and whip-crack dialogue—the kind that fans of Gilmore Girls remember well—mean it is missing something that can be difficult to identify: silence.
 Rarely does a character have time for a moment of contemplation; rarely does a conversation pause or even slow down much.
-Characters talk to each other—and over each other—in the contrapuntal rhythm of vaudeville; each partner in a conversation seems to believe the other is their straight man.
-Even in their most private moments, they seem to be playing to an audience.
+Characters talk to each other—and over each other—in the contrapuntal rhythm of vaudeville; each partner in a conversation appears to believe the other is their straight man.
+Even in their most private moments, they are playing to an audience.

 In the first episode of this new season, Miriam’s mother, Rose (Marin Hinkle), flees her marriage for a bohemian existence in Paris, telling her husband, Abe (Tony Shalhoub), that she no longer sees meaning in her life.
 When Miriam discovers Rose’s disappearance, she and Abe track her across the globe, their journey accompanied by a series of conversations in which they are presumably meant to seem frantic, frightened, and emotional—but the show never really allows Abe and Miriam to veer into actual discomfort.
-Every exchange feels like a slalom race, with the characters careering from punchline to punchline, and most of the jokes, rather than being revealing, feel like something arranged for the comfort of the audience, and for that of the characters, too.
+Every exchange feels like a slalom race, with the characters careering from punch line to punch line, and most of the jokes, rather than being revealing, come across as if they were arranged for the comfort of the audience, and for that of the characters, too.
 As long as you can be funny, you can be in control; as long as you’re talking, you don’t have to listen.

-Since Miriam is called away to Paris in the episode’s opening minutes, the viewer also spends the entire episode without once seeing her and her booking agent Susie (Alex Borstein), in the same frame.
-Some of the show’s most emotionally raw moments have come courtesy of Miriam’s relationship with Susie, as well as with her former perfect husband, Joel (Michael Zegen)—yet, somewhat tellingly, in the first episode of this new season, she maintains a safe distance from them, only interacting with Joel and Susie over the phone.
+Since Miriam is called away to Paris early in the episode, the viewer only sees her and her booking agent, Susie (Alex Borstein), share a handful of scenes.
+Some of the show’s most emotionally raw moments have come courtesy of Miriam’s relationship with Susie, as well as with Miriam’s former, perfect husband, Joel (Michael Zegen)—yet, somewhat tellingly, in this first episode of the new season, she maintains a safe distance from them.
 In fact, out of every character on the show, the one who seems most interested in actively trying to understand himself and his relationships is Joel, the mediocre Mr. Maisel.